zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ---

 © 2026 — N-1 Architect Protocols
-Derived from the Aetherion Framework and Implications writings
+Derived from The Spiral Current, the Aetherion Framework, and Implications writings

 ---

 # N-1 ARCHITECT PROTOCOLS

 ## Protocol 05: The Pilot and the Abyss
-### Coherence as a Requirement for Ontological Navigation
+### Coherence as a Requirement for Adjacent Ontological Navigation

 ---
                      )